 If you've been to any appliance stores recently, you may have been surprised to see a number of ovens with steam capabilities.
 These aren't esoteric brands; these are ovens being sold to the general public and offered in the "affordable luxury brand" lines like Bosch and Jenn-Air.
 It seems that steam ovens are the big new thing in home kitchen appliances.

-I've no doubt these appliances have gained popularity in recent years because of the many recipes in Modernist Cuisine that use a Rational Combi oven.
+There's no doubt these appliances have gained popularity in recent years because of the many recipes in Modernist Cuisine that use a Rational Combi oven.
 These combi ovens are beyond the affordability of most people, with prices starting above $10,000.
 But a steam oven built into a conventional oven (or a countertop steam oven) can do many of the same things.

 Steam ovens are incredibly versatile.
 You can use them to bake, grill, braise, poach, and steam.
 They make an excellent proofing oven for bread-making.
 The steam allows for perfectly reheated leftovers and perfectly cooked vegetables.
 It makes healthy cooking options easy.
-It's also a very fast way to cook.
+It's also a fast way to cook.
 It almost makes your microwave obsolete.